Business Funding Options

 * Voided check for ACH payment or direct deposit

 How To Pick The Best Business Funding

 Not sure how to choose the right business funding option for you?
 Consider the following tips to help you narrow down your search:

-Evaluate your situation: Pinpoint why you need the loan and know where you stand when it comes to your personal and business finances, credit, and debt-to-equity ratio.
+Evaluate your situation: Pinpoint everything you need to know before getting a loan and where you stand when it comes to your personal and business finances, credit, and debt-to-equity ratio.
 Lenders will view you more favorably if you have a higher credit score and lower debt-to-equity, which will help you qualify for lower interest rates and save thousands over the life of the loan.

 The type of loan you take out depends on its purpose so be sure to consider all types of business financing.
 (Example: If you are looking for steady cash flow, a line of credit might be your best option; or if you are looking to purchase inventory, you may look into an equipment financing loan.)

 Know how much you need to borrow: Do you need several thousand or millions for your business?
 Make sure that you take out as much as you need -- no more, no less.
 After all, you have to repay the borrowed amount in full and any interest accrued.